americano/spec/spec.md

     	print("Hi")
     	return s

-Note that the type declaration in-front of the function name is the type of variable returned, if none is written then void is assumed.
+Note that the type declaration in-front of the function name is the type of variable returned, if none is written then `void` (a returnless function) is assumed.
 ### Execute a function
 Run a function